BillApostolu/Bill_Apostolou/README.md

 #### Responsibilities and developed skills:
 - Selected to work as a secretary at the security and guard battalion of the Greek Pentagon
 - Management and distribution of high security and redacted files
-- Assigned and pulled off a very team driven role taking ownership of any tasks given to me with great efficiency.
+- Assigned and pulled off a very team driven role taking ownership of any tasks given to me with great efficiency
 - Got honorable promotion to the rank of corporal
 ### Physics and Math tutoring
 #### Responsibilities and developed skills: